More

 Head-to-Head

-Head-to-head leagues are the most common league format.
+If you’ve read this glossary in order, you’ve already seen this term several times.
+Head-to-head is the most common league format.
 Each week, teams will have one opponent.
 The goal is to score more points than the team you match up against to secure a victory.

 Keeper

 Keeper refers to a player you retain on your roster from one year to the next.
-Keeper leagues, as they are called, fall in between redraft and dynasty.
+Keeper leagues serve as a middle ground between redraft and dynasty.

 Linear Draft

 You probably won’t encounter a linear draft unless you play in a dynasty league.
 Linear drafts are conducted like the NFL Draft.
-They do not snake.
-Teams select 1-12 and then 1-12 again, rather than 12-1, as would occur in a snake draft.
+They do not reverse each round like a snake.
+Instead, teams select 1-12 and then 1-12 again.

 Offline Draft